andrewyk99/taskinator/README.md

 * Open index.html in browser

 ## Live Website
-You do not have to download code if you just wish to use the application.
+You do not have to download the code if you just wish to use the application.
 You can view the live website [here](https://andrewyk99.github.io/taskinator/)!

 ![screenshot of website](./assets/images/screenshot.png?raw=true "Screenshot") Screenshot of Application